OpenNebula/docs/source/advanced_administration/public_cloud/ec2qcg.rst

 The users will authenticate using the `Amazon EC2 procedure <http://docs.amazonwebservices.com/AWSEC2/latest/DeveloperGuide/index.html?using-query-api.html>`__ with ``AWSAccessKeyId`` their OpenNebula's username and ``AWSSecretAccessKey`` their OpenNebula's hashed password.

-The cloud administrator can limit the interfaces that these users can use to interact with OpenNebula by setting the driver “public” for them.
+The cloud administrator can limit the interfaces that these users can use to interact with OpenNebula by setting the driver ``public`` for them.
 Using that driver cloud users will not be able to interact with OpenNebula through Sunstone, CLI nor XML-RPC.

 .. code::